 - At the end of 2018's first quarter, a total of 178 unlisted infrastructure funds were in market, according to Preqin, with a combined fundraising target of approximately \$133 billion.
 By number, Europe-focused funds represented the largest proportion of funds in market (46%), followed by North America (26%) and Asia (7%). - Five unlisted infrastructure funds closed during the quarter, raising a total of \$5.7 billion.
 Partners Group Direct Infrastructure 2016 accounted for almost 46% of this total, raising €2.2 billion.
 Other notable funds closing this quarter included Basalt Infrastructure Partners II (\$1.23 billion) and Brookfield Infrastructure Debt Fund I (€885 million). - According to Preqin, 564 deals were completed by unlisted infrastructure fund managers in the first quarter with an estimated aggregate value of \$222 billion and an average deal size of \$439 million, which is an increase of 39% over last quarter's.
-Both deal volume and aggregate values have decreased since the last quarter.
-This quarter's deal volume is at its lowest since Q2 2015.
+Both deal volume and aggregate values have decreased since the last quarter, while they have increased compared to the third quarter of 2016.